rishichawda/rishikc.com/src/content/blog/managing-react-application-state-without-redux/index.md

 ![globalstate redux hook](./demo-with-globalstate-redux-hook.gif)

-But still, we can't use the state inside our `ChildComponent` since it has no idea of this state.
-So how are we going to do this?
+But still, we can’t use the state inside our `ChildComponent` since it has no idea of this state.
+We’re going to use the `createContext` API for that.

-This is a slightly interesting step now.
-We're going to use the `createContext` API for that.
-Let's update our `redux.js` to give us a way to pass the state to our child(ren) component(s), like so :
+Let’s update our `redux.js` to give us a way to pass the state to our child(ren) component(s), like so : :

 `gist:rishichawda/73a4ca3292565b3cd96c7b860ad69c85#redux.js`

-I guess you can clearly see where this is going.
-We are going to use the `Provider` component in our root `App.js` and wrap our component with it.
-Additionally, we'll pass an initial state as the value for our 'provider'.
+I guess you can see where this is going.
+We are going to use the Provider component in our root `App.js` and wrap our component with it.

+Additionally, we’ll pass an initial state as the value for our ‘provider.’
 This makes the values available in the DOM tree.
-But then you might wonder -- we need to wrap all our children who are going to use the state with `context.Consumer`, don't we?
+But then you might wonder — we need to wrap all our children who are going to use the state with `context.Consumer`, don’t we?
 Well, no.

-Here's were our `React.useContext` hook comes into play along with a little HOC trick.
-And we're going to name it `connect` so it looks similar to redux!
-Also, it will be easier to understand if we can visualize it in the 'redux way'.
-But first, let's check if our current setup works.
+Here’s were our `React.useContext` hook comes into play along with a little HOC trick.
+And we’re going to name it `connect`, so it looks similar to redux!
+Also, it can be easier to understand if we can visualize it in the ‘redux way.’
+But first, let’s check if our current setup works.

 Update the `App.js` file to this :